-In reviewing each of the second violation reports, hearing panels opted to elevate the level of sanctioning in all instances.
-One student was recommended for expulsion and one student was recommend for suspension until the fall semester of 2010.
-These recommendations were forwarded to Provost Nellis who supported the decisions and took the appropriate actions to process the recommendations.
-The other four students were given additional sanctions including, community service hours to be performed in conjunction with the activities of the Honor & Integrity System, the requirement to complete the Development and Integrity course, formal written letters of apology to various instructors and administrative personnel involved in the reporting actions, and requirements to complete research papers dealing with various forms of academic dishonesty.
-In each of these four cases, the hearing panels recommended that should these students appear before another hearing panel for an additional violation they should be considered for suspension or expulsion from the university.
+In reviewing each of the second violation reports, hearing panels opted to elevated the level of sanctioning in all instances.
+One students was recommended for expulsion and one student was recommend for suspension until the fall semester of 2010.
+These recommendations were forward to Provost Nellis who supported the decisions and acted upon the recommendations.
+The other four students were given additional sanctions including, community service hours to be performed in conjunction with the activities of the Honor & Integrity System, the requirement to complete the Development and Integrity course, formal written letters of apology to various instructors administrative personnel involved in the reporting actions, and requirements to complete research papers dealing with various forms of academic dishonesty.
+In each of these four cases, the hearing panels recommended that should these students appear before another hearing panel they should be considered for suspension or expulsion from the university.

 The Honor Council conducted 21 case investigations during the reporting period, four of which were cases carried over from the 2007-2008 academic year.
-Case Investigators recommended dismissing three of the 21 cases due to insufficient information.
-The Director shared the recommendation with the faculty reporters and the decision was made to withdraw the violation reports.
+Case Investigators recommended dismissing three of the cases for lack of information.
+The Director shared the information with the faculty reporters and the decision was made to withdraw the violation reports.

+The Honor Council conducted 18 hearings during the reporting period.
 Thirteen investigations and subsequent hearings were initiated based upon the students' desire to contest the violation reports.
 Eleven of these cases resulted in the Hearing Panel finding sufficient information to hold the students accountable for a violation of academic integrity.
 In two of the cases the Hearing Panel felt sufficient information was not provided to find the students responsible.

 During the fall semester of 2008, four cases were adjudicated from the 2008-2009 semester.
-These cases were reported during the spring and summer of 2008 and were not completed by the time the 2007-2008 annual report was compiled.
+These cases were reported during the spring and summer of 2008 and were not completed by the time the annual report was compiled.
+In all instances a hearing panel found the students responsible for violations.